 - Install the boiler burner and ignition devices a minimum of 18" above the floor of the garage.
-This will ensure the burner and ignition devices are well off the floor. - Locate or protect the boiler so it cannot be damaged by a moving vehicle.
+This will ensure the burner and ignition devices are well off the floor. - When raising the boiler ensure the entire bottom and fully filled weight of the boiler are fully supported. - Locate or protect the boiler so it cannot be damaged by a moving vehicle.

-The space must be provided with correctly sized combustion/ventilation air openings for all other appliances located in the space with the boiler.
-For power venting installations using room air for combustion, refer to the boiler venting section, this manual, for descriptions of confined and unconfined spaces.
+The space must be provided with correctly sized combustion/ ventilation air openings for all other appliances located in the space with the boiler.
+For power venting installations using room air for combustion, refer to the venting section, this manual, for descriptions of confined and unconfined spaces.
 Do not install the boiler in an attic.
 Failure to comply with these warnings could result in substantial property damage, severe personal injury, or death.

-H. Exhaust Vent and Intake Pipe
+F. Exhaust Vent and Intake Pipe